systemcarl/weblog/articles/about-me.md

 In tandem with my education, I have continued to pursue a professional career in
     technology,
 where my love for computers has thrived.
-After receiving my B.Sc., my career began in an electrical manufacturing support
+After receiving my BSc, my career began in an electrical manufacturing support
     role bridging quality assurance, testing, technical sales, and incident management.
 It was while troubleshooting and field repairing commercial-industrial control